HISTORICAL LIVES

 -

-Introduction to the Hoplites : Who they were, how they fought and weapons used.
-Archon delivers the sessions wearing Ancient Greek armour which he uses to exemplify this whilst bringing children out to demonstrate a variety of equipment.
+Introduction to the Hoplites: Who they were, how they fought and what weapons they used.
+Archon delivers the sessions wearing Ancient Greek armour, which he uses to exemplify this whilst bringing children out to demonstrate a variety of equipment.

 -